Lublin R-IX: History

 In the second half of 1927, the Ministry of Transport announced a competition for the design of an eight-seat airliner, accommodating six passengers and two crew members, intended for domestic air transport of people and goods.
 Eight projects were submitted to the competition, including four by Państwowe Zakłady Lotnicze (T.200, T.400, T.600, and Y), one by Podlaska Wytwórnia Samolotów (PWS-20), and one by Samolot (MN-2).
 The competition also attracted Plage i Laśkiewicz from Lublin, who, in late 1927 and early 1928, developed a design by engineer Jerzy Rudlicki, designated Lublin R-IX, a civilian adaptation of the Lublin R-VIII military aircraft.

 The competition concluded on 10 December 1928, with engineer Zbysław Ciołkosz's PWS-20 achieving second place, the best result among the entries.
 Despite its poor evaluation by the competition committee, construction of the Lublin R-IX prototype began in 1928 at the order of the Airborne and Antigas Defence League, funded by a 100,000 PLN grant from the Ministry of Transport.
 Engineer Rudlicki collaborated with engineers Stanisław Gliński, Janusz Lange, Witold Grabowski, Marian Bartolewski, and Jerzy Teisseyre to prepare the aircraft's documentation.
-The prototype featured almost identical wing planforms and flight control surfaces to the R-VIII but introduced a new fuselage, welded from steel tubes, and a different propulsion system.
+The prototype featured almost identical planforms and flight control surfaces to the R-VIII but introduced a new fuselage, welded from steel tubes, and a different propulsion system.
 The prototype made its flight test on 18 April 1929 at the factory airfield in Lublin.

 From 16 May to 30 September 1929, the prototype was publicly displayed at the Polish General Exhibition in Poznań, alongside two other Lublin aircraft – R-X and R-XI.
 In July and August 1930, it was also exhibited at the International Exhibition of Communication and Tourism in the same city, alongside aircraft like the Lublin R-XI, PWS-20T, and Fokker F.VII.

 However, the Lublin R-IX was not adopted for use by LOT Polish Airlines due to its inferior performance compared to the Fokker F.VII and Junkers F 13 aircraft already in service, particularly its lower cruising speed and more time-intensive maintenance requirements.
 Consequently, its serial production was not pursued, and the only prototype was stored in the airship hangar in Poznań, where it was eventually scrapped after several years.